How much is Tesla insurance?

 • Model X: $82,000

 • They’re expensive to repair.
 Not all shops can fix a Tesla.
 As a result, those catering to Teslas can charge higher prices.
-The tech can be complex, and only original Tesla parts are typically available.
+The tech can be complex and only original Tesla parts are typically available.
 Additionally, specialized tools are needed for repairs.
 Insurance companies factor repair costs into your rates.

 How to save on Tesla insurance

 If you're looking to reduce your Tesla insurance cost, there are a few things you can do.
-First, shop around.

 You can also save in the same way you would with any car insurance policy by: